How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 On the other hand, if you need to work with UTF-16 encoded strings (wide-character strings), you can use the wWinMain function as the entry point.
 It has the following signature:

 int WINAPI wWinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPWSTR lpCmdLine, int nCmdShow);
-The wWinMain function accepts wide-character strings (UTF-16) for command-line arguments, allowing for better handling of Unicode text and filenames in your Windows application.
+The wWinMain function accepts wide-character strings (UTF-16) for command-line arguments, allowing for better handling of Unicode text and filenames in this "Windows application".

-Choose the appropriate entry point (WinMain or wWinMain) based on the string encoding requirements of your application.
+Choose the appropriate entry point (WinMain or wWinMain) based on the string encoding requirements of your/this application.

-Wee wWinMain provides the necessary support.
+Wee use wWinMain provides the necessary support to start op the app in windows server.